 10/50 vegetation clearing

 The 10/50 vegetation clearing rule and Code of Practice has been developed by the NSW Rural Fire Service to permit landowners in certain areas to undertake vegetation clearing on their own land around residential accommodation and high risk facilities to reduce the risk of bush fire.
-Within these areas, the new laws override Part 13, Tree and Vegetation Preservation of Council's KLEP 2015 (subject to compliance with the 10/50 Code of Practice).
+Within these areas, the new laws override our tree protection guidelines (subject to compliance with the 10/50 Code of Practice).

 Learn more about the 10/50 rule